Dangerous Night: Composition

 "Dangerous Night" is imbued with influences and elements from electronic dance music and arena rock.
 It is opened by an ambient introduction, followed by the sound of synthesizers and digital drums.
 After the first verse, characterized by electronic dance beats, the pre-chorus follows, leading to an anthemic chorus featuring prominent use of guitars, drums and synths.
 Randy Holmes from ABC Radio called it "more of a personal song" compared to the band's previous works, although he noted that it retained its euphoric and anthemic nature.
 A CBS Radio writer noted the uplifting tone of the track, calling it an "arena-ready rock anthem".

 Nina Braca from Billboard acknowledged the band's stylistic change, considering the song a departure from the group's previous hard rock sounds.
 She called it a "beat-driven" song, noticing "skittering" beats, "prominent" synths and Leto's "signature vocals".
 Stephen Ackroyd from Upset magazine called the track "typically shiny" and found it "aiming for anthem status".

 Live performances

 Thirty Seconds to Mars performed the song live for the first time at The Late Show with Stephen Colbert on January 25, 2018.
-Their performance was filmed through the use of advanced robotic cameras which changed frame following the beat of the track, and featured an interpretive dancer.
+Their performance was filmed through the use of advanced robotic cameras which changed frames following the beat of the track, and featured an interpretive dancer.
 Shannon Leto was not present at the show and the song was performed by Jared Leto, Tomo Miličević and Stevie Aiello.
 Nicholas Rice from Billboard commended the band's performance, praising its visuals and calling it "one-of-a-kind".

 Thirty Seconds to Mars performed the song live at The Late Late Show with James Corden on May 21, 2018.
 Their performance featured two actors portraying Donald Trump and Kim Jong-un involved in a ballroom dance.